sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-01_instructions.md

 ## Exercise 2: Understand the stages of migration

 In this exercise, you will examine the specifications of your existing server.
+The existing server is the Lab Virtual Machine provided to you when performing these labs through a Lab Hoster.
+Check with the Instructor in case of a doubt.

 Estimated Time: 15 Minutes